 Activation after Hardware changes

-If you made substantial hardware changes to your PC, like replacing your motherboard, Windows would not be activated on your PC.
+If you made substantial hardware changes to your PC, such as replacing your motherboard, Windows would not be activated.

 Counterfeit software

-If you have a counterfeit copy of Windows that wasn’t published and licensed by Microsoft, activation won’t work because Microsoft won’t be able to create a match between your PC’s hardware profile and your 25-character product key.
+If you have a counterfeit copy of Windows that wasn’t published and licensed by Microsoft, activation won’t work because Microsoft won’t be able to match your PC’s hardware profile to your 25-character product key.
 Find out if your copy of Windows is counterfeit.

 Used PC

-If you bought a used PC with Windows already installed on it, it’s possible that the product key is being used on more PCs than the Microsoft Software License Terms allow.
+If you bought a used PC with Windows already installed, it’s possible the product key is being used on more PCs than the Microsoft Software License Terms allow.

 If Windows 11/10 blocks your product key, even after upgrading first & then clean installing, then we have a few suggestions to make: